deepcomm/deepcomm.github.io/_posts/2024-07-17-estimation-of-rate-distortion-function-for-computing.md

 However, computing this function for real-world data, which often involves complex, high-dimensional distributions, is no small feat.
 Also, we often do not have a true underlying source distribution (unknown source distribution), and conventional iterative approaches (Blahut-Arimoto type algorithms) face limitations, especially when applied to high-dimensional or continuous sources.

-To address these issues, we propose a neural network-
-based direct estimation method for the rate-distortion
-function for computing with side information, along with
+To address these issues, we propose a neural network-based direct estimation method for the rate-distortion function for computing with side information, along with
 applicable methodologies.

 ### Proposed Algorithm